harshithparitala/Vsd_SquadroMini-internship/README.md

 --
 Countdown counter application is designed for an embedded system using a 4x4 matrix keypad and an I2C-based LCD display.
 It allows users to set a countdown timer in seconds, display the time remaining on the LCD.

 Users can input a countdown time (up to 4 digits, in seconds) using the numeric keys (0-9) on the keypad.
-After entering the desired countdown time, the user presses the # key to start the countdown.The LCD shows the time remaining in seconds, which updates every second during the countdown.
+After entering the desired countdown time, the user presses the` #` key to start the countdown.The LCD shows the time remaining in seconds, which updates every second during the countdown.Users can press the `*` key to reset the timer back to zero.
+The LCD will display a "Time reset" message.
 When the countdown reaches zero, the LCD displays "Time's Up!" to indicate that the timer has finished.After the countdown finishes, users can enter a new time for another countdown cycle.
 The system continuously waits for input.

 Components requried for Application: